-Did you know: Smoking rates in the lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) communities are about double the national average?
-Quit is a culturally safe space.
-We're here to support people in the LGBTIQ+ community who smoke to quit.
-Quitline counsellors can also support you if you are using e-cigarettes to stop smoking and can help you stop vaping.
+Did you know: Smoking and vaping rates in the lesbian, gay, bisexual, transgender, intersex, queer and asexual (LGBTIQA+) communities are about double the national average?
+Quit is a culturally safe space, here to empower people in the LGBTIQA+ community who smoke or vape to quit.

-We all know that when you stop smoking, your physical health improves.
-But physical wellbeing is just the beginning:
+When you quit, your physical health improves.
+But did you know physical wellbeing is just the beginning?
+Quitting will also:

-Stopping smoking also improves your mental health and reduces your stress levels.
+Improve your mental health and reduce your stress levels.

-When you stop smoking, you free up money previously spent on cigarettes to put towards your lifestyle goals like holidays and events, savings, a new car, dining out and other experiences.
+Free up money that you could put towards your lifestyle goals like a holiday, your savings, a new car, dining out or other experiences that bring you joy.

 experiencing discrimination